babymagnum/todo-list-app1-flutter/README.md

 3. flutter channel master -> change to channel master to best support
 4. flutter pub get -> get the packages defined in pubspec.yaml class
 5. flutter clean -> clean the flutter project
-6. Change app name from android manifest or ios build file
+6. Change app name & bundle identifier -> for android change from android/app/src/main/AndroidManifest.xml located in android folder.
+For iOS change it from info.plist file located in ios/Runner/info.plist
 7. Change app icon -> set url of the icon you want to use in pubspec.yaml file, then run "flutter pub run flutter_launcher_icons:main"

 # Basic packages used